TokimekiOuji-Vesta/TokimekiOuji-Vesta/README.md

 - **For Pony Town**: Please read my display name before interacting!
 Sometimes I’ll have notes like *dniucf, dniup, dniuf,* or *iwc* written there—don’t be confused if I don’t interact much in those cases.
 If I don’t have any notes listed, feel free to approach me anytime!
 If I don’t respond right away, I’m likely AFK or off-tab; you can try *w2i* to get my attention.
 I sometimes only interact with people from the fandom I’m cosplaying as, unless I’m already familiar with your fandom too.
 C+H or any interaction is always welcome, unless I state otherwise.
 That’s all for this part!
 ‎
-- I’m a **Tamaki Yotsuba Riako** and *selective-sharing yumeshipper*, so I might not interact much with doubles—sorry about that in advance!
-Please check pronouns page for other yumes.
+- I'm a yumeshipper!
+Mostly selective-sharing and mirrorsharing, just check my pronouns page for info on that.
 ‎
 - If you want to add me on Discord or any other social media, please ask or let me know first so I recognize who you are.
 You’ll also need to message me personally to get my Discord username.
 ‎